hfleitas/AzureSynapseEndToEndDemo/Exercise02-Observations/README.md

 ![image](https://user-images.githubusercontent.com/59613090/193125969-460256eb-b025-4e56-8e16-ad10677b54f2.png)

-* We plan to eventually load this data into Dedicated SQL Pool in a table called [fhir].[ObservationMain].
+* We plan to load this data into the Synapse Data Explorer (SDX) pool in a table called `ObservationMain`.
 We need to extract the data needed for the table, clean it, and write it back to ADLS.
-The second activity in our pipeline handles all of this in a single Synapse Spark Notebook.
+This task will occur automatically upon ingestion by Copy Data Activity in our pipeline and leveraging a KQL function and Update Policy inside the SDX database.
+Optionally, the second activity in our pipeline also handles this in a single Synapse Spark Notebook and can load the data into SDX already transformed by leveraging Spark.
 ![image](https://user-images.githubusercontent.com/59613090/193125858-14673041-4408-4afb-a0f2-3017de0c4550.png)